the-gigi/dotfiles/README.md

 - Various functions
 - Various aliases

-You should check out the various files in the components directory.
+You should check out the various files in the `bootstrap` and `components` directory.

+### First-time setup

+The setup.sh script performs the following:

+-

+### Shell and profile setup

 ## Components